 Since this is the weekend of all things romantic, I thought I'd muse on this "relationship" thing on Slashdot/LIS News.
 I've had a lot of fun annointing complete strangers as friends (virtual strangers? virtual friends?), but I haven't wanted to call anybody a foe as yet.
 Recalls the days of the two sides of the playground in second grade.
 Also, the neutral guy looks a little more threatening than just "neutral."
 Have you designated anyone as a foe, and what transpired after that?
 Your opinions are welcome...and have a happy V-day.

 So "nipplegate" continues.
 The chairman of the FCC, Michael Powell, is outraged.
 He tells the broadcast media to "clean up their rooms."
 Well, you know what really is an outrage?
 This whole hullabaloo (nice word, huh) over JJ's bodice.
 Who do they think they're kidding?
 The Superbowl is all about SEX.
 Big bulky jocks in tight football uniforms (yeah, look at those tight ends!!) and perky, bubbly cheerleaders shaking their pom-poms and whatever else they've got.
 Commercials selling whatever they're selling with sex (oh yeah, and drugs).
 Sometimes I wonder about our culture.
-Let's just hope that none of my tax dollars go into an inquiry about the wardrobe malfunction.

 Story here from The Economist, with photo for those who care, about the difference between Britain & Europe and the good old USA regarding Janet Jackson's "wardrobe malfunction."
 According to the Economist, Miss Jackson's breast topped internet search subjects after the incident was reported.

 Submitted by birdie on February 5, 2004 - 10:02pm